-In Australia, the requirements for establishing a quality control system are set out in ASQC 1 (for assurance practices) and APES 320 (for all practices).
-These standards are essentially the same despite different drafting formats.
+In Australia, the requirements for establishing a quality management system are set out in ASQC 1 (for assurance and related services engagements) and APES 320 (for all other engagements).

-In New Zealand, the requirements for establishing a quality control system are set out in PES 3 (for assurance practices) and PS 1 (for all practices).
+In New Zealand, the requirements for establishing a quality management system are set out in PES 3 (for assurance and related services engagements) and PS 1 (for all other engagements).

 The review process is designed to minimise disruption to your practice, so no special preparation is required or expected.

 Once you have been selected for review, we will send you instructions outlining any actions you need to take prior to the review taking place.
 Completing these actions as requested will help to minimise the time and cost of your review.